Table of Contents

 This idea is a bad idea because most of the time when backpackers want to take off the pack is to drop them on the ground.
 It will be risky because the ground might have rough edges and this could damage the sleeping pad immediately.

-If the bottom is not a good idea, so you might wan to consider lashing the sleeping pad to the top of your pack.
-This option has risk too, where sharp edge tree branches can grab the sleeping pad on top while you are not looking at all.
+If the bottom is not a good idea, so you might want to consider lashing the sleeping pad to the top of your pack.
+This option has risks too, where sharp edge tree branches can grab the sleeping pad on top while you are not looking at all.

 The best option to store the sleeping pad while hiking is to put them inside your pack.
 Make sure it does not collide with sharp edges like ti knife or other rough edges gear that might puncture or damage the sleeping pad.